CarlFlo/bord/README.md

 ## Features
 - Detailed.
 Comprehensive logging showing the message origin file, calling function and line.
 - Customizable.
-Easy to customize and toogle specific messages types on or off.
+Easy to customize and toggle specific messages types on or off.
 - Simplistic.
 No initial configuration required to get started.